riboseinc/jekyll-theme-open-project/README.md

 Should be in SVG format (see also the SVG guidelines section).
 Place the symbol in assets/symbol.svg within project directory.

 ## SVG guidelines

 - Ensure SVG markup does not use IDs.
 It may appear multiple times on the page hence IDs would fail markup validation.
 - Ensure root `<svg>` element specifies the `viewBox` attribute, and no `width` or `height` attributes.
-- You can style SVG shapes by adding custom rules to site’s assets/css/style.scss.
+- You can style SVG shapes by adding custom rules to site's assets/css/style.scss.
-- Project symbols only: the same SVG is used both in hub site’s project list (where it appears on white, and is expected to be colored) and in project site’s top header
+- Project symbols only: the same SVG is used both in hub site's project list (where it appears on white, and is expected to be colored) and in project site's top header
   (where it appears on colored background, and is expected to be white).
-  It is recommended to use a normal color SVG, and style it in project site’s custom CSS.
+  It is recommended to use a normal color SVG, and style it in project site's custom CSS.
 The SVG must be created in a way that allows this to happen.

 ## Content guidelines